 Figure out which problem you have, keeping in mind that bacteria growth can sometimes look like algae.
-Your additive will vary greatly depending on what you have in your tank.
-Also, even though these are safe for fish, putting anything like this into your aquarium can wind up changing things down the line.
+If you go the conditioning route, the additive will vary greatly depending on what you have in your tank.
+Also, even though these are safe for fish, putting anything this strong into your aquarium can wind up changing things down the line.
 Lastly, don’t panic every time you see a splash of green in your fish home — a little algae won’t hurt.

 - Check these 3 things immediately if you have fish swimming at the top of the tank

 - Why is your aquarium water green?
 Follow these steps to get your water clear again